 As the first port of call, we recommend that you visit your GP if you’re suffering from low mood or any type of mental health issues.
-However, if you’re looking to seek help independently, or find services available across Tyne and Wear, we’ve put together a list of some key mental health support contacts.
+However, if you’re looking to seek help independently, or find services available across Tyne and Wear, this list will be a valuable resource to help you find the right information.

 If you’re thinking about harming yourself or others, you should call 999 or go to your local A&E to seek immediate support.